gtomitsuka/rn-phone-number-input/CONTRIBUTING.md

 To edit the Objective-C or Swift files, open `example/ios/RnPhoneNumberInputExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > rn-phone-number-input`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `rn-phone-number-input` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `phone-number-input` under `Android`.

 ### Commit message convention